katjacb24/sqlplusdemo/README.md

 - **SELECT**:
   - `h.name AS hotel_name`: returns the hotel name.
-  - `h.address.city AS city`: returns the city from the nested address field.
+  - `h.address AS address`: returns the address of the hotel.
   - `h.geo.lat AS latitude`: returns the latitude from the nested geo field.
   - `h.geo.lon AS longitude`: returns the longitude from the nested geo field.
   - `ROUND(DEGREES(ACOS(...)) * 69.09) AS miles_from_nyc`:  calculates the distance from New York City (latitude 40.7128, longitude -74.0060) using the Haversine formula.
 The result is rounded and converted to miles.

-- **WHERE**: filters out hotels missing geo-coordinates:
+- **WHERE**: filters out hotels with missing geo-coordinates:
   - `h.geo IS NOT MISSING`
   - `h.geo.lat IS NOT MISSING`
   - `h.geo.lon IS NOT MISSING`